KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession5/docs/ws1-manual/README.md

 # Organizing Assets {#top}
-Organizing like files makes creating and maintaining web applications easier.
+Organizing files with similar purposes makes creating and maintaining web applications easier.
 In this section we will manually organize files for a website.

 <!-- trick markdown to give me a little space between these two sections of text -->
 ##